Search for Important Questions

 1. What is the Goal of psychology?

-2. Explain the concept of Fear.
+2. Explain the concept of Stimulus.

 3. Describe the James-Lange theory of emotion.